shaolaizheyitao/MQTT/servers.md

 ## Vert.x MQTT Broker
 [Vert.x MQTT Broker](https://github.com/GruppoFilippetti/vertx-mqtt-broker) is an open-source implementation of MQTT server.
 It implements protocol versions 3.1.1 and 3.1, supports QoS 2, and uses OAuth2 for autentication.
 It uses [vert.x](http://vertx.io/) as library for tcp managemnet, non-blocking / actor-model, clustering and auth plugin system.

+## Xively

+The [ Xively](http://xively.com ) service, formerly known as Cosm, formerly known as Pachube, provides a data cloud for the Internet of Things, with MQTT support in beta.
+This is not a generic MQTT broker implementation; it uses MQTT as a transport for publishing and subscribing to your already existing data feeds ([more information](mqtt_and_pachube)).

+## Yunba.io

+[ Yunba](http://yunba.io/) is a backend cloud platform that provides real-time message dispatch service to mobile applications and devices and uses MQTT as a transport protocol, The services include bi-directional push for Instant-Messaging; real-time analyzing; real-time online monitoring.